smarigowda/ngd3jmeter/README.md

 4. You can change the data in the data directory and update the html file ngJMeter_tsplot.html to plot time series using your data

 5. Hovering the mouse on the transaction point will display the elapsed time and transaction name

+6. An option to filter the plot by elapsed or Latency